WSU-kduncan/cs2900-eording/project3.md

 Podman mounts: podman mount [container]

 All mounts have equal importance in podman

+## Investigate building images for the container engine